chloe0x0/cwon/README.md

 cwon
 </h1>

-A CLI for generating CRON expressions from natrual english phrases in Go.
+A CLI for generating CRON expressions from natural english phrases in Go.

 It works by making a GET request to [cron prompt](https://cronprompt.com/).